April 02, 2022

 Warning: reader discretion is advised.
-This post contains disturbing details and images.
+This post contains disturbing details.

 On the 11th of September, 2017, Road workers laying down asphalt in the Krasnodar region of southern Russia on Repina street discovered a discarded Samsung cell phone and decided to browse the photo gallery.